kmt112/HDB-Price/readme.md

 # Resale HDB Pricing
 ## Introduction
 This repository contains the resale HDB pricing exploratory data analysis, resale housing prediction modelling and resale pricing.
 All data is taken from https://data.gov.sg/dataset/resale-flat-prices.
 I have also written a two part blog post on medium (https://medium.com/p/94ab708cccf8).
-However, since those were done previously, i have decided to make this repo usable for others who wish to have an API.
+However, since those were done previously, i have decided to make this repo usable for others.

 ## Performance Metrics
 HDB pricing model is evaluated based on